Lucrasoft/ClearTheGrid/GAME.md

 You are given a grid, filled with numbers.
 You can move a number horizontally or vertically by exactly as many cells as the value of the number.
 The number has to be pushed on another non-zero number.
 The moved number will then be added to the other number or subtracted, at your choice.
 In case of substration, the absolute value will be taken.
 The goal is to *Clear-The-Grid* and not have any numbers remaining.

+A webversion of the game can be found [here](https://eulerschezahl.github.io/NumberShifting.html)

 ## Example

 We will use the first level as an example.